iotaledger/stronghold.rs/spec/2-RFP/PROPOSALS/stronghold-fixture-PROPOSAL-0000.md

 updated: 2020-JUNE-29
 ```

+## Summary
+[summary]: #summary

+This proposal shows a complete fixture for all interfaces needed for a wallet.
+Its purpose is to serve as a mock implementation during development, and then as for compliance testing as the project develops.

 # Wallet Fixture (Stronghold)
 Fixture of stronghold implementation with wallet.
 This can be considered a "proof of concept"